34 Amazing Cloud Computing Stats (2023)

 Multi-cloud infrastructure is clearly the next big step for enterprises of all sizes, but many still face challenges adopting the new technology.
 51% of IT decision-makers say cost is the biggest prohibiting factor.
 Other factors are security (47%), skills shortages (41%), complexity (35%) and compliance (33%).

 Racing to catch up with competitors like Slack and Zoom, Microsoft attracted 95 million new Teams users in 2020.
+And another 125 million in 2021.
 Today, over 500,000 companies use Microsoft Teams, which is included in Microsoft 365.

 34.7 million Americans have the option to work remotely (Statista)